mjbots/moteus/docs/reference/configuration.md

 follow the applied torque accurately at speed, or in the face of external disturbances.

-When set, the `servo.pid_dq` configuration values no longer affect anything.
+When set, the `servo.pid_dq_hz` configuration value no longer affects anything.

 ## `servo.fixed_voltage_mode`